open-contracting/software-development-handbook/docs/python/style_guide.rst

 ------------------

 -  Do not use a bare ``except:`` or a generic ``except Exception:``.
 Use specific error classes to avoid handling exceptions incorrectly.
 -  If an unexpected error occurs within a long-running worker, allow the worker to die.
-Otherwise, for example, if a worker is failing due to a broken connection, it should not survive to uselessly attempt to re-use that broken connection.
+For example, if a worker is failing due to a broken connection, it should not survive to uselessly attempt to re-use that broken connection.

 String formatting
 -----------------